JeffreyJackovich/bitcoin-prediction-using-sentiment/README.md

 ## 1. Introduction:

+In this project, my goal is to predict the price of Bitcoin from Tweets containing the string: 'BTC'.

+For more details, please refer to the full analysis below.

 ###  1.1  Sentiment Analysis

+**Sentiment Analysis**
-Sentiment Analysis refers to the use of text analysis and natural language processing to identify and extract subjective information in textual contents.
+    A type of natural language processing to identify and extract subjective information from text.
 There are two type of user-generated content available on the web - facts and opinions.
-Facts are statements about topics and in the current scenario, easily collectible from the Internet using search engines that index documents based on topic keywords.
-Opinions are user specific statement exhibiting positive or negative sentiments about a certain topic.
+Facts are statements about topics and are easily collectible from the Internet using search engines that index documents based on topic keywords.
+Opinions are user specific statements exhibiting positive or negative sentiments about a certain topic.
 Generally opinions are hard to categorize using keywords.
-Various text analysis and machine learning techniques are used to mine opinions from a document [1] **Financial Markets**
+[1]

+**Financial Markets**
     Public opinion regarding companies can be used to predict performance of their stocks in financial markets.
-If people have a positive opinion about a product that a company A has launched, then the share prices of A are likely to go higher and vice versa.
-Public opinion can be used as an additional feature in existing models that try to predict market performances based on historical data.
+If people have a positive opinion about a product that company A has launched, then the share prices of A are likely to go higher.
+Public opinion can be used as an additional feature in models to predict market performance.

 ###  1.2  Twitter
 Twitter is an online social networking and micro-blogging service that enables